open-xchange/appsuite-middleware/documentation/login_and_sessions/application_passwords.md

 ## Application Types

-The first thing to define is the list of available applications, each identified with a specific *type*, e.g. ``caldav``, ``carddav``, ``mail``, ``eas``, etc. The property ``com.openexchange.com.openexchange.authentication.application.appTypes`` defines these applications, as a comma separated list of available types.
-The used identifier types here are not displayed to the user.
+The first thing to define is the list of available applications, each identified with a specific *type*, e.g. ``caldav``, ``carddav``, ``mail``, ``eas``, etc. The property ``com.openexchange.authentication.application.appTypes`` defines these applications, as a comma separated list of available types.
+The used identifiers types here are not displayed to the user.
 Example:

 ```
-com.openexchange.authentication.application.appTypes=mail,caldav,carddav,drive,dav,eas
+com.openexchange.authentication.application.appTypes=mail,caldav,carddav,drive,webdav,eas
 ```

 The property can be defined using the config-cascade.
 Users must have at least one application defined, otherwise the service will be disabled for that user.

 ## Application Details

 The details and restrictions of the applications are then defined in a ``yml`` file.
-There is a sample yml shipped with the installation (default in /usr/share/doc/open-xchange-core/examples), `app-password-apps-template.yml` This file should contain the specifics of the various applications and should be placed in the /opt/open-xchange/etc directory.
-These include the translatable display title, the permission scopes, and the order in which they are offered to the User.
+There is a sample yml shipped with the installation (default in /usr/share/doc/open-xchange-core-$VERSION/examples), `app-password-apps-template.yml` This file should contain the specifics of the various applications and needs to be placed in the /opt/open-xchange/etc directory as `app-password-apps.yml`.
+This includes the translatable display title, the permission scopes, and the order in which they are offered to the User.
 Example:

 ```
 drive: